Have you ever had a debt get tossed from one collector to another over what seems like ages? At some point, the cycle has to stop, right? Right.

-The credit reporting time limit is the max amount of time credit bureaus can report delinquent debts on your credit report.
+The credit reporting time limit is the maximum amount of time credit bureaus can include delinquent debts on your credit report.
 For most types of accounts, it's seven years from the date of delinquency.
 However, bankruptcies are reported for 10 years and tax liens can be reported for up to 15 years.
 The credit reporting time limit is dictated by the Fair Credit Reporting Act and does not influence the statute of limitations for collecting a debt.

 How to Use the Statute To Your Advantage

 The statute of limitations starts on the last date of activity on the account.
 (Keep in mind this can be different from the date the account went past due.)
-Your credit report will include the account's last date of activity.
+Your credit report will often include the account's last date of activity.

 Even if the statute of limitations has expired, some debt collectors will continue to attempt to collect.
 They're hoping you don't know about the statute of limitations and you'll pay up if they threaten you enough.
 They may even file a lawsuit against you.
 If you are certain the statute of limitations has expired, you can use that fact as justification that you do not have to pay the debt.

 Be careful not to restart the statute of limitations.
 Anytime you take an action with an account, the statute of limitations is restarted.
 Making a payment, making a promise of payment, entering a payment agreement, or making a charge using the account can restart the statute of limitations.
 When the clock restarts, it restarts at zero, no matter how much time had elapsed before the activity.

 After being sued by the FTC in 2012, Asset Acceptance, one of the largest debt collectors, agreed to notify consumers when their debts were past the statute of limitations by including in the debt collection notice "Given the age of the debt we will not sue you."
 It may also include "and we will not report it to any reporting agency."
 Not all collection agencies will include this disclosure, so the burden of proof remains on you.